 - In Europe, the first floor is often considered the first floor above ground level and the lobby considered level zero.

 - Room size is generally slightly smaller than you may be used to.
 Space is a precious commodity in Europe and especially in its busiest cities.
-Many of the buildings will have been in existence for hundreds of years and were not built with the modern traveler in mind.
+Many of the buildings will have been in existence for hundreds of years and were not built with the modern traveller in mind.
 The upside is that usually they are in excellent locations and have a fascinating story to tell.

 - Bed sizes may also differ.
 In Europe, King and Queen-sized beds are very rare.
 Here, Double beds are the norm and you may often find that a double room consists of two twin beds pushed together instead of a full bed, but made up with one set of linen.
 You may also find that twin beds will be placed very close together.